Yehuda Stolov

 Yehuda Stolov, an Israeli, is a founder and the executive director of the Interfaith Encounter Association (IEA).
 He currently resides in Jerusalem with his wife, Lia and his three kids.

 Education

-Yehuda's education is very diverse.
-Prior to his college career, he studied several Jewish subjects at the yeshiva Mercaz HaRav Kook.
+Stolov’s education is very diverse.
+Before his college career, he studied several Jewish subjects at the yeshiva Mercaz HaRav Kook.
 He has a B.S. and an M.S. in physics from the Hebrew University in Jerusalem.
-He also has a multidisciplinary PhD with a dissertation called Development Templates in Rabbi Nachman of Braslav’s Stories - a Complex Dynamic Approach.
+He also has a multidisciplinary PhD with a dissertation entitled Development Templates in Rabbi Nachman of Braslav’s Stories - a Complex Dynamic Approach.
 On top of that, he has received training for NGO leadership.

 Interfaith experience

 Along with his directorship at IEA, he also retained a membership with the Advisory Board of the Foundation for Interreligious Diplomacy, a status as founder of The Future Shapers Institute, a consultancy to the EUREPA Suisse SA and the Saint Nicholas Foundation.
 He also is a member of the Standing Committee of “The Trialogue of Cultures” of the Herbert Quandt Foundation.
 Yehuda was also awarded the 2006 Prize for Humanity by the Immortal Chaplains Foundation.
 As described, this award honors those who "risked all to protect others of a different faith or ethnic origin".

 Previously, he held the following titles: